The 4 Foods that Contain Collagen

 And if you don’t think it matters what we eat, I dare you to eat Doritos, Oreo’s and french fries, drink Coke, and top it off with a McDonald’s apple pie or Sour Patch Kids every day and see what happens to your health.
 (Actually, please don’t — just keep reading.)

-So, now that we all agree that food is a huge contributor to our overall health and not just fuel (thank you for seeing my point), let’s get into the list of foods that contain collagen.
+So, now that we all agree that food is a huge contributor to our overall health and not just fuel (thank you for seeing my point), let’s touch on a detail before we get into the list of foods that contain collagen.

 Point of Clarity: Contains Collagen vs Boosts Collagen Production